confluentinc/examples/microservices-orders/docs/index.rst

 .. figure:: images/microservices-exercise-4.jpg
     :alt: image

-In this exercise, you will define one set of criteria to filter records in a stream, and then define another set of criteria to branch records into two different streams.
+In this exercise, you will define one set of criteria to filter records in a stream based on some criteria.
+Then you will define define another set of criteria to branch records into two different streams.

 Implement the `TODO` lines of the file `exercises/FraudService.java <https://github.com/confluentinc/examples/tree/5.0.1-post/microservices-orders/exercises/FraudService.java>`__